OkGoDoIt/OpenAI-API-dotnet/README.md

 ## Status
 [![OpenAI](https://badgen.net/nuget/v/OpenAI)](https://www.nuget.org/packages/OpenAI/)

-Added support for ChatGPT, DALL·E 2 image generations, and the moderation endpoint.
+Added support for ChatGPT, DALLE 2 image generations, and the moderation endpoint.

 Now also should work with the Azure OpenAI Service, although this is untested.
 See the [Azure](#azure) section for further details.